emberjs/ember-rails/README.md

 The result will be like this :

     Ember.TEMPLATES['templates-admin_panel'] = "...";

+Hbaml files are Haml files that are first compiled to html, then then compiled into Ember templates.
+That means you can do this:

+    %h1 {{ some.variable }}

+And the template will get compiled into the following (including the above "Ember.TEMPLATES..."):

+    <h1>{{ some.variable }}</h1>

 Default behavior for ember-rails is to precompile handlebars templates only in production environment.
 If you don't want this behavior you can turn it off in your application configuration block :